stanislavlia/stanislavlia/README.md

 ### About me
-### <div align="center">Generalist Machine Learning Engineer and Data Scientist with interdisciplinary expertise in AI, statistical inference, software engineering, and machine learning.
-Supported by a strong educational foundation and experience in e-commerce, last-mile logistics, and AI-driven legislative consultation, adept at designing and deploying innovative solutions.
+### <div align="center">Machine Learning Engineer and Data Scientist with a focus on NLP Applications and interdisciplinary expertise in
+AI, statistical inference, software engineering, and machine learning.
 Combines technical depth with the ability to bridge business needs and technical implementation across diverse data science domains.</div>

 <br/>